-- Health, post-conflict development, peace, and security; and
+- Public health, post-conflict development, peace, and security;

-Fellowships are awarded on a competitive, peer-reviewed basis and are intended to support six months of field-based research, from June 2020 to December 2021.
-Up to sixteen (16) individual fellowships of a maximum of $15,000 each will be awarded.
+Fellowships are awarded on a competitive, peer-reviewed basis and are intended to support six months of field-based research, from June 2021 to December 2021.
+Up to seventeen (17) individual fellowships of a maximum of $15,000 each will be awarded.
 Women are strongly encouraged to apply.

 During the fellowship period, recipients are required to participate in two mandatory workshops organized by the APN.
-These workshops will provide opportunities to refine recipients’ research focus and methods; present findings; explore ways to make their work more accessible through publications and other means to multiple peacebuilding constituencies; and develop constructive working relationships with other grantees, senior academics, and practitioner facilitators.
+These workshops will provide opportunities to refine recipients’ research designs, focus and methods; present findings; explore ways to make their work more accessible through publications and other means to multiple peacebuilding constituencies; networking, and developing constructive working relationships with other fellows, senior academic, and practitioner facilitators.

 Fellows are also strongly encouraged to contribute to the APN’s Working Paper and Policy Briefing Note series, as well as to the program’s digital forums and social media platforms (Kujenga Amani, Facebook, and Twitter).